 How to Propagate Mandevilla Cuttings

 Mandevilla vine is very easy to propagate from cuttings.
 While the best time to take cuttings is in spring, you can also take them in late summer or fall with some success.
-Cuttings should be made from tips or side shoots and about three inches long.
+Cuttings should be made from tips or side shoots and about 3 inches (8 cm.) long.
 Remove all but the top two leaves.
 If desired, dip the mandevilla cuttings in rooting hormone and then stick them in a sandy peat mix.

 Place the mandevilla cuttings in a somewhat shady area and keep them warm, moist, and humid.
 In fact, it may be helpful to place them in a plastic bag (with small air holes to release excess moisture).
 Once roots develop within a month or two, you can pinch back new growth to promote bushier growth if desired.